evpo/EncryptPad/deps/botan/doc/api_ref/kdf.rst

 X9.42 PRF
 ~~~~~~~~~~

 A KDF from ANSI X9.42.
 Sometimes used for Diffie-Hellman.
+However it is
+overly complicated and is fixed to use only SHA-1.

 Available if ``BOTAN_HAS_X942_PRF`` is defined.

 .. warning::
-   Support for X9.42 KDF is deprecated and will be removed in a future major release.
+   X9.42 PRF is deprecated and will be removed in a future major release.

 SP800-108
 ~~~~~~~~~~